TiermoInvin/Lively/README.md

 - Calisthenics Strength Progression, skill tree style.

 # LiftLog
-- I want to suggest these changes to there as well, but this exists because Liam, the maintainer, doesn't intend to make it track diet as well, and that's completely understandable.
+- I want to suggest these changes to there as well, but this exists because Liam, the maintainer, doesn't intend to make it track running or diet as well, and that's completely understandable.
 This is highkey unrealistic.

 # Macrofactor
 - They don't even combine functions, the Workout app is separate from the Diet App.
 Same with Renaissance Periodization.